BoltonStudios/easy-zillow-reviews/README.txt

 == Installation ==

 1. Upload "easy-zillow-reviews" to the /wp-content/plugins/ directory.
-2. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Add your Zillow Web Services ID (ZWSID) and Zillow Screenname to the Easy Zillow Reviews Settings page.
+3. Add your Bridge Access Token and Zillow Screenname to the **Settings** page.
-4. Adjust the Default Plugin Settings on the Easy Zillow Reviews Settings page (optional).
+4. Adjust the Default Plugin Settings on the Settings page (optional).
-4. Add an *Easy Zillow Reviews* widget or [ez-zillow-reviews] shortcode to your page or post.
+4. Add an *Easy Zillow Reviews* widget or **[ez-zillow-reviews]** shortcode to your page or post.
 5. Save Changes.

 == Screenshots ==